Overview of BIS Certification

 - After the completion of the Inspection, the collected samples are sent for testing.

-- Once the stage of evaluation is complete, the final result are derived.
+- Once the stage of evaluation is complete, the final result is derived.

 Process of Surveillance